johncuseysan/NodeJS_Sandbox/README.md

 # Node JavaScript Sandbox

 ## INTRODUCTION
+Note: Begin Name is Upper Case is Classes, lower case is functions

-* globalThis Object - can be object access anywhere in the application.
+* global Object - can be object access anywhere in the application.

 ```JS
 globalThis.console.log("My Message")